maadwa/Weather-Forecast/README.md

 **🌦️ Weather Forecast Web App**

-This is a simple and interactive Weather Forecast Web Application built using HTML, CSS, and JavaScript, which fetches real-time weather data using the OpenWeatherMap API.
+This is a simple and interactive Weather Forecast Web Application built using HTML, CSS, and JavaScript, which fetches real-time weather data using the OpenWeather API.

 **🔍 Features**